 is cylindrical up to that point.
 However an accident (serious but not fatal) in October 1995 when a lift fell 500ft caused its use to be reassessed, 3 workers were injured.

 I don`t really understand why because it`s quite possible to fall from 500ft, or more, and do no harm at all.
-I`m reliably informed that it`s only the last half an inch of the descent which really increases the risk of injury.
+I`m reliably informed that it`s only the last half an inch or so of the descent which significantly increases the risk of injury.

 So, all they have to do is make the lift shaft half an inch taller, then it can still fall 500ft but at no risk to the occupants.